Athul-K-Suresh/simple-python-QR-generator/README.md

 # simple-python-QR-generator
-# Its a simple python code to generate QR Code from URl
+# Its a simple python code to generate QR Code from URL